 What About Colors?

 You might be thinking: wait, what about the color of the bars?
 Doesn’t the theme change those?
 It’s a common point of confusion.
-If we read the documentation for the theme() function, though, it becomes clearer why this is the case:

-Themes are a powerful way to customize the non-data components of your plots: i.e. titles, labels, fonts, background, gridlines, and legends.
+If we read the documentation for the theme() function, though, it becomes clearer why this is the case: “Themes are a powerful way to customize the non-data components of your plots: i.e. titles, labels, fonts, background, gridlines, and legends.”

 Color (or, technically, in the case of the bar charts we have made in this chapter, fill) is used in plots as an aesthetic property to show something about data.
 In our small multiples chart, for instance, fill is mapped to the island (Biscoe is salmon, Dream is green, and Torgersen is blue).
 As we saw in Chapter 2, we can change fill using the various scale_fill_ functions.
 It is because fill is tied to the data rather than being about the overall look-and-feel that ggplot themes do not, on their own, change this component of plots.

-In Conclusion: Code is the Catalyst for Culture Change
+Conclusion

 When Stylianou and Guibourg started developing a custom theme for the BBC, they had one question: would they be able to create graphs in R that could go directly onto the BBC website?
 And, wouldn’t you know, they succeeded!
 The bbplot package allowed them to make plots with a consistent look-and-feel that followed BBC standards and, most importantly, did not need help from a designer.